kellyjadams/data-analytics-resources/README.md

 Feel free to contribute to this list by adding links you've found helpful.
 Submit a Pull Request (PR) with your suggestions.

 ### Notes:
 - **Blog Post** - This repository complements a blog post: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
-While the repo offers direct links, the blog post includes my personal commentary on each resource.
+The repo only has links and can contain links to resources I haven't personally used, while the blog post only includes resources I'm familiar with.
 I regularly update my blog with new resources and detailed commentary.
 - **Affiliate Link Disclosure**: There's two resource that contains an affiliate link (indicated with a *).
 This is for the courses I've created.
 Purchasing through this affiliate link gives me a small commission at no extra cost to you.
 This support lets me to continue creating and sharing content.
 Thank you for your support! **All other links on this readme are non-affiliate links.**

 ## Overview